Technorely/tendermint/docs/tendermint-core/running-in-production.md

 ### Operating Systems

-Tendermint can be compiled for a wide range of operating systems thanks to Go language (the list of \$OS/\$ARCH pairs can be found [here](https://golang.org/doc/install/source#environment)).
+Tenderely can be compiled for a wide range of operating systems thanks to Go language (the list of \$OS/\$ARCH pairs can be found [here](https://golang.org/doc/install/source#environment)).